I don’t know where I am

-“Jason…” Elizabeth sighed, and wrapped her arms around herself.
+“Jason…” Elizabeth sighed and wrapped her arms around herself.
 “I know, and I know you think confronting him is the right thing to do, but—”

 “It won’t solve anything,” he muttered.
 “It’ll make me feel better, but that’s not the point.”
 He sat back down and dragged his hands through his hair.
 “What did you tell Michael?”

 “I told him that Bobbie loved him, that you loved him.
-That his home is with her and no one was taking him anywhere.”
+That he was home with her and no one was taking him anywhere.”
 Elizabeth dropped next to him.
 “I know I probably stepped out of line, I just didn’t want him worrying that he might—he’s been through so much during this last year.
 Leaving Sonny’s, losing him out of his life.
 Coming here.
 Carly working, then when she died…he can’t handle more instability.
 He shouldn’t have to.”
 She hesitated.
 “I told Courtney and Gia.
 Courtney is telling AJ about it.”